hiperium/city-sectors/README.md

 ### Internal project folders.
 The internal project documentation is divided into the following directories:

-- **functions/city-data-function**: Contains a Lambda function that returns basic data from a DynamoDB table.
+- **functions/city-data-function**: Lambda function that returns basic data from a DynamoDB table.

 ---
 ### GraalVM Tracing Agent.